Solar Foods: 2020–

 By April 2020, the company had received a total of 4.3 million euros in funding.
 In the summer, the company's pilot plant produced 300 grams of protein per day.
-It said that it aims to open a facility 100 times larger than the current one in a couple of years.
+It said that it aimed to open a facility 100 times larger in a couple of years.
 The next scaling up would be factory-scale, a facility about the size of a football field.

 In April 2021, the Valtion Ilmastorahasto gave Solar Foods a loan of ten million euros for the new factory.
 By October, the company had collected EUR 43 million in funding.
-It said it would start building the Factory 01 factory in Vantaa, where it was to produce around one hundred tons of Solein protein every year from the beginning of 2023.
+It said it would start building Factory 01 in Vantaa, where it was to produce around 100 tons of Solein protein every year from the beginning of 2023.

 In spring 2022, Solar Foods made it to the 11 finalists in the second phase of NASA's years-long food competition.
 The company was awarded in the first stage of the competition.
-The company also cooperates with European Space Agency In October, Solar Foods received the first novel food permit for its product, in Singapore.
+The company also cooperates with European Space Agency.
+In October, Solar Foods received the first novel food permit for its product, in Singapore.
 It also had license processes going on in the EU, the UK and the United States.
 The company built its first commercial production plant in Vehkala, Vantaa.
 An electrolyzer and an 8 m-diameter bioreactor for growing protein will be installed in the hall.
 The EU Commission granted IPCEI (Important Project of Common European Interest) status to Solar Foods.

 In January 2023, it was reported that Solar Foods had received EUR 33.6 million in IPCEI funding from Business Finland for its hydrogen project.
 In the summer, the company started selling consumer products in Singapore.
 Singapore is very dependent on the food production of other countries, as agriculture is small in the country and 90% of food is imported from abroad.
 Cooperation with the Japanese Ajinomoto group was started.
 In September, it was reported that the company is developing an artificial milk protein, beta-lactoglobulin, with three other organizations.
 This European Innovation Council-funded Hydrocow project aims to produce milk protein with Xanthobacter, carbon dioxide and electricity.

 In 2024, Solar Foods Oyj has listed its shares on Nasdaq First North Growth Market Finland.
 Solar Foods has been awarded a Phase 3 winner in NASA’s Deep Space Food Challenge.